 As your placenta ages, the membrane between your bloodstream and baby’s becomes more permeable, which allows large molecules such as antibodies to reach your baby.
 This helps protect him against disease, and the protection lasts for months.
 If you breastfeed, it continues as long as you nurse him (4).

-Week 36 Pregnancy: Baby Movement
+Week 36 Pregnancy: Belly Size

 How Does Baby’s Movement Feel?

 Women describe baby’s movements in the last month as feeling large (involving the whole body,) slow, stretching, or turning (3).
 These changes can lead some moms-to-be to feel like their baby isn’t moving as much.
 Chances are baby is moving just as much as before — it just feels different now.
+Though if you’re worried about movement, it’s always okay to call your doctor or midwife.
+They will probably have you do kick counts to reassure you that everything is okay in there.

 Week 36 Pregnancy: Contractions